University Administrative Policies

 1. General

-The U. S. Government funds the direct costs of numerous University activities, including research, public service, instructional, and training projects.
+The federal government funds the direct costs of numerous University activities, including research, public service, instructional, and training projects.
 The government also provides funds to the University to support the indirect costs of the University associated with sponsored projects.
-Although the University has established policies relating to allowable expenditures, the Federal government has additional requirements and limitations.
-This policy outlines those Federal laws and regulations which govern accounting for both direct and indirect costs associated with federally sponsored programs and describes policies and procedures designed to ensure compliance with these regulations.
-Described herein are procedures for reviewing direct and indirect costs to determine if the costs are properly allocated and that federally defined unallowable costs are correctly accounted for.
-In some instances federal rules for allowable costs exceed the University's criteria for allowable expenditures.
+Although the University has established policies relating to allowable expenditures, the federal government has additional requirements and limitations.
+This policy outlines the federal regulations that govern accounting for both direct and indirect costs associated with federally sponsored programs and describes policies and procedures designed to ensure compliance with the regulations.
+In some instances federal regulations for allowable costs are more stringent than the University's criteria for allowable expenditures.
 Since these regulations apply to both direct and indirect costs, compliance affects all University departments, not just those accountable for sponsored programs.

-For projects sponsored by non-federal sources, University policies on allowable expenditures shall apply unless the sponsoring agency or organization has additional requirements or limitations.
+For projects sponsored by non-federal sources, the University policies on allowable expenditures, which are discussed in Section 4.1, shall apply unless the sponsoring agency or organization has additional requirements or limitations.
 Refer to specific agreements for definitions of allowable and unallowable costs for such sponsored projects.

 2. Federal Regulations

-Regulations issued by the U. S. Government and its agencies define cost principles to be applied and set limits on the costs which may be charged to the Government under federally-sponsored agreements.
-Listed below are the federal regulations which govern the administration of these costs.
+Regulations issued by the federal government and its agencies define cost principles to be applied and set limits on the costs that may be charged to the government under federally sponsored agreements.
+Listed below are the federal regulations that govern the administration of these costs.

-• explain the factors that determine allowability of costs,
+• Explain the factors that determine the allowability of costs,

 2.2.
 Federal Acquisition Regulations (FAR)

 The Federal Acquisition Regulations (FAR) contain the procurement regulations and purchasing procedures pertaining to federal government contracts.
-FAR, Part 31.3, which references Circular A-21, determines the allowability of costs.
+FAR 31.3, 48 CFR Part 31, Subpart 31.3, determines the allowability of costs.

 3. Allocation of Costs